carrotProgrammer/llmveriopt-AE/README.md

 ## Notes for Evaluators

-- **Linux OS is required**; other platforms are not supported.
+- Linux is the **recommended and tested** platform, but any system capable of running `.sh` scripts and installing dependencies may work.
-- GPU memory below the required threshold will result in OOM errors.
+- GPU memory below the required threshold may result in OOM errors.
 - All generation uses greedy decoding → deterministic output.
 - CPU-only execution is possible but extremely slow.